ozdemirht/java-new/Readme.md

 Filters are represented as an [IFilter](./src/IFilter.java) interface so that different filters could be added without changing the main flow (extensibility, [Bridge pattern](https://en.wikipedia.org/wiki/Bridge_pattern)).
 An example filter is implemented in the class [FilterMatchAll](./src/FilterMatchAll.java) class.
 It matches if a log line contains all the terms in the filter regarless of their position.

-StreamFilter handles Filter Description Lines in processFilter() method while handling Line of Log Lines in processLogLine() method. processLogLine() method of [StreamFilter](./src/StreamFilter.java) utilize parallel stream to process multiple filters on a given log lines.
+StreamFilter handles Filter Description Lines in processFilter() method while handling Line of Log Lines in processLogLine() method, leveraging parallel streams to process multiple filters on a given log line concurrently.

 References
 ------------